tceccarini/FPGAdocs/README.md

 ## Building

-Requires a TeX Live installation with `latexmk` and `-shell-escape` support (used by the `svg` package to convert figures via Inkscape).
+Requires a TeX Live installation with `latexmk`, `biber`, and `-shell-escape` support (used by the `svg` package to convert figures via Inkscape).

 ```
+cd thesis
 latexmk -pdf -interaction=nonstopmode thesis.tex
 ```

-The compiled PDF is produced at `build/thesis.pdf`.
+The compiled PDF is produced at `thesis/build/thesis.pdf`.

 ## License